 Anette Krogstad make plates that look like paintings.
 Moa Håkansson crafts every day objects for the gallery.
-Next week they take part in this years Norwegian design exhibition in Milano.
+This year they both take part in the Norwegian design exhibition in Milan.

 – My work usually starts with a memory or an experience related to food and food culture.
 When I start glazing the plates, nature becomes a part of it, usually through my own childhood experiences of staying with my grandparents by the sea.
 For me it’s ultimately about the importance of daily rituals.
 I want to pay tribute to the plate as an everyday object.

 Anette Krogstad sits in her studio at Grünerløkka in Oslo surrounded by just that: stacks of plates she has made, ready to be glazed in a ways reminiscent of natures own patterns, of moss, lichen and even mould.
-Some of these plates are travelling to Milan this spring as part of the exhibition Everything is Connected.
+Some of these plates formed part of the exhibition Everything is Connected.
 This is the third time Anette Krogstad participates in her home country’s joint effort in Milano, whereas for Moa Håkansson who is seated beside her, it’s the first time.

 – I think it’s really cool that my work, which is more of an art object, is included in this world of design, says Håkansson.

 – From a very young age I was interested in things that lay at the intersection between art, craft and design, and I wanted to play around in that space myself.
 Being a part of this exhibition makes me think that I’ve succeeded in some way.